DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Methodology

 To align the visual feature map $\mathbf{G}$ with our multi-granularity text features $\mathbf{F}$, we require a mechanism to group visual features based on their semantic relevance to each description.
 A naive approach is static partitioning: manually grouping joints into pre-defined body parts (Fig.~\ref{fig:pt}) and dividing the sequence into fixed temporal segments.
 However, this method is fundamentally flawed due to its \textbf{rigidity}, as pre-defined partitions cannot adapt to action-specific motion variations.
 It also leads to a \textbf{loss of context} (e.g., leg motion is best understood with concurrent arm swing) and creates \textbf{boundary issues}, where hard boundaries can unnaturally sever semantically coherent motions.

 To overcome these limitations, we propose an adaptive partitioning module based on cross-modal attention, depicted in Figure~\ref{fig:adaptive}.
 This approach learns to dynamically aggregate description-relevant features from the entire spatio-temporal map $\mathbf{G}$, allowing each semantic concept to attend to its most relevant visual evidence, irrespective of pre-defined boundaries.
+Importantly, this attention-based mechanism provides robustness to partial occlusions and viewpoint variations.
+When certain joints are occluded or exhibit weak motion, the attention weights can adaptively down-weight their contribution, while emphasizing more reliable features.
+This soft weighting scheme enables flexible handling of incomplete visual observations, as each textual description can focus on the most informative spatio-temporal regions for the current action.

 Specifically, we treat the text embeddings as queries and the visual features as keys and values.
 The queries are learned projections of the static semantic embeddings:

 where $\mathbf{W}_Q \in \mathbb{R}^{d \times h}$ is a learnable projection matrix.
 Similarly, the visual features are projected to form keys: